JoshuaPettus/Marathon-Community-Freeverse-Textures/README.md

 # Generate glow textures
 For ease of editing, glowmaps are separated from the texture, but the scripts call upon a combined glowimage derived from the glowmap and main image.
-This can be done in Treellama's Aorta tool
+These can be made using Treellama's Aorta tool.

 In Aorta's batch mode:
  1. Point to the source folder to the XBLA folder
  2. Check "Traverse (and recreate) subfolders"